csautter/k3s-flatcar/README.md

   - Run `systemctl status nvme-tcp-install.service` for logs.
 - **ISO not booting?**
   - Verify the ISO was generated correctly and matches your hardware requirements.
+- **Overlay mount not working or writable?**
+  - `mkdir: cannot create directory ‘/usr/lib/modules/6.6.100-flatcar/extra’: Read-only file system`
+  - Check `dmesg` for errors related to the overlay filesystem.
+  - Ensure the directories `/opt/modules` and `/opt/modules.wd` exist and are writable.
+  - Run `bash create-nvme-tcp-systemd-service.sh` again to refresh the overlay mount.
+A restart of the system may be required afterwards.

 ---